tanveer19/tanveer19/README.md

 - 💻 Currently working on web development projects.
 - 🌱 Learning more about JS and React.
-- 💬 Ask me about anything related to programming, I'm happy to help!
 - 📫 How to reach me: [thjbd19@gmail.com](mailto:thjbd19@gmail.com)
 - ⚡ Fun fact: I love playing chess and solving puzzles in my free time.